 Bat Weight Dispersal

-Pick two different bats with the exact same measurements, and the WAY your kid swings them might be totally different.
+Pick two different bats with the exact same measurements, and the WAY your kid swings each one will be totally different.
 All bat models are weighted differently.
 Some are evenly balanced from grip to barrel; some have more “meat” at the end.
 My oldest son (who now plays college baseball), struggled at a young age with bats his friends were using to crush the ball.
 Even though the size and weight fit him perfectly, the way the bat was weighted didn’t match his swing.

 How do you figure this out?
 Swing before you buy!

 Most sporting goods stores have a place where your kid can safely swing a bat.
 After determining the right size, we always grabbed a few different models and asked to use the store’s indoor driving range.
 They would set us up with some wiffle balls and I’d have my son swing away until he figured out which one felt the best.
 I watched his mechanics, but I was really looking to see which bat he wielded with the most confidence.

 To be short and sweet, the same rule applies: smaller is often better, especially for young players.
 I once coached a kid who took a lot of good-natured ribbing from his buddies because of his “baby” glove.
 However, this kid was one of the top infielders in the league.
 He had some of the best hands I’d ever seen.
 He completely controlled the glove, and that’s what you want.
 If your kid’s hand disappears inside the glove, it’s too big.
 You want to be able to see the base of the palm.
 Also, most gloves are now game-ready, meaning your kid should be able to open and close it with ease.

 Keep in mind, these are just some pointers (there are always exceptions and variations).
 However, before buying any gear, check with your child’s league about specific regulations (especially with bats—what’s “legal” changes all the time, and you don’t want to buy that $300 stick only to learn that it’s now banned).